Can You Wear a Jumpsuit to a Wedding After 40? Absolutely—Here’s How to Make It Look Chic and Modern

 Dresses may be the go-to for weddings, but they’re not your only option—especially if you’re over 40 and want something stylish, flattering, and a little unexpected.
 A well-chosen jumpsuit can be just as elegant (and often way more comfortable).

-And yes, they’re absolutely appropriate after 40 (or 50 or 60).
+And yes, they’re appropriate after 40 (or 50 or 60).
 The key is all in the styling.
-If you’re thinking about wearing one, here’s how to make sure it works for the occasion—and makes you feel confident and completely pulled together.
+If you’re considering wearing one, here’s how to be sure it works for the occasion—and makes you feel confident and completely put together.

 1. Start with the Dress Code